Former Swiss banker convicted for giving secret tax data to Germany

-ZURICH (Reuters) - A former UBS (UBSG.S) banker accused of selling information about wealthy German tax evaders to German authorities was convicted of economic espionage by a Swiss court on Monday.
+ZURICH, Jan 21 (Reuters) - A former UBS banker accused of selling information about wealthy German tax evaders to German authorities was convicted of economic espionage by a Swiss court on Monday.

 Rene S., as the ex-banker is known in legal proceedings, was sentenced to 40 months in prison on charges that included money laundering.
 He was acquitted of breaking Swiss banking secrecy laws.
 It was not immediately clear whether Switzerland would seek his extradition.